bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 A: C:\Program Files (x86)\BigFix Enterprise\BES Server
 {% endqna %}

-Example running the QnA on a Linux computer.
+Examples running the QnA on a Linux computer.

 {% qna %}
 Q: folder of service "BESClient"
 A: /opt/BESClient
+{% endqna %}

+{% qna %}
+Q: folder of service "sshd"
+A: /usr/sbin
 {% endqna %}

 # image path of &lt;service&gt; : string